 Rejection and breakups are painful, especially for codependents – even in an abusive relationship!
 It can take us longer to get over a breakup, sometimes years, for even a short relationship.
 Codependents have difficulty letting go.

 Breakups affect our self-esteem more than it does for people who are secure and confident.
 This is because breakups trigger hidden grief and cause irrational guilt, anger, shame, and fear.

 Many of the issues listed below are true for codependents.
 Working through them can help you let go and move on.

-– Codependents often blame themselves or their partner.
+- If you blame yourself or your partner.

-– They have low self-esteem, so rejection triggers shame.
+- If you have low self-esteem, rejection triggers shame.

-– They fear this relationship may be their last.
+- If you fear this relationship may be your last.

-– Loss and trauma from their childhood are triggered.
+- If loss and trauma from your childhood are triggered.